 - Our staff (at September 2017) includes a cross section of the local community, including staff with 5 decades of age variation.
 No disabled staff.
 Cornish and White British majority.
-97% female.
-No other declared variations. - Our Governing Body (at September 2017) includes a cross section of the local community, representative of the majority with diversity of age spanning 5 decades.
+93% female and 7% male.
+5% have English as an additional language - Our Governing Body (at September 2021) includes a cross section of the local community, representative of the majority with diversity of age spanning 5 decades.
 The majority of the governors are Foundation governors, representing the church.
-The Priest in Charge is not a member of the governing body but attends meeting.
+The Priest in Charge is also a member of the governing body.
 Governors have a clear awareness of the composition of the local society which we serve.